SGM-dev/react-component-library/README.md

 ## Components

+The components are located in its own folder within the repository.
+You can find it at `src/components/{Component}`.
+Each component has its own files and assets required for its functionality.

 ### Button

-The Button is located in its own folder within the repository.
-You can find it at `src/components/Button`.
-This component has its own files and assets required for its functionality.

 This Component uses two props for customization.